Ontdek de wereldkaart met 170 verhalen

 “Hold on to the good values of your country and your own identity.
 Rotterdammers don’t want you to become like them.”

-Nigeria, Ole
+Nigeria, Oladayo

 “I am a Nigerian.
 I lived in Germany so I look at something with German eyes.
 But now that is also becoming Dutch.
 That fits in with the globalisation we live in now right?”